Particle production in a hybrid approach for a beam energy scan of Au+Au/Pb+Pb collisions between $\sqrt{s_\mathrm{NN}}$ = 4.3 GeV and $\sqrt{s_\mathrm{NN}}$ = 200.0 GeV: Model Description

 where $\theta$ is expansion scalar, $\sigma^{\mu\nu}$ is the stress tensor, $\tau_\pi$ and $\tau_\Pi$ are the relaxation times for the shear and bulk corrections and $\lambda_{\Pi\pi}$, $\lambda_{\pi\Pi}$, $\delta_{\pi\pi}$, $\tau_{\pi\pi}$ and $\phi_7$ are higher-order couplings, whose ansatzes are taken from \cite{Denicol:2014vaa}.
 In this work, we only apply fixed values of effective shear viscosity over entropy density for the hydrodynamic evolution. \vhlle is a Godunov-type algorithm in conservative form.
 In its original form, in Cartesian coordinates, the algorithm preserves the total energy, momentum and conserved charges in the system by construction.
 However, hydrodynamic equations in Milne coordinates contain non-vanishing source terms, which are integrated numerically with finite accuracy.
 Therefore, in Milne coordinates the total energy and momentum of the system varies a little, typically increasing from the beginning of the hydrodynamic evolution towards its end by few percents \cite{Schafer:2021rfk}. \\

 The hydrodynamical evolution is initialized with the energy-momentum tensor calculated from the iso-$\tau$ particle list created with \smsh as detailed in Sec.~\ref{sec:IC_SMASH}.
 To prevent shock waves, these particles are smeared relying on a Gaussian smearing kernel as described in detail in \cite{Karpenko:2015xea}.
 The magnitude of the smearing is controlled by $R_\eta$ and $R_\perp$, the longitudinal and transversal smearing parameters, respectively.
 The specific values used in this work are provided in Sec.~\ref{sec:hybrid_configuration}.
 Once the particles are transformed into fluid elements, the medium is evolved relying on a chiral model equation of state \cite{Steinheimer:2010ib} which is matched to a hadron resonance gas at low energy densities.
-The viscous evolution is performed until the medium drops below the predefined critical energy density of $e_\mathrm{crit} = 0.5$ GeV/fm$^3$ and the corresponding freezeout hypersurface is created.
+The equation of state \cite{Steinheimer:2010ib} is constructed for isospin symmetric matter, i.e.\ zero electric charge chemical potential $\mu_Q=0$.
+Nevertheless, the electric charge density is included in the simulation.
+As such, the density is computed in the initial state and is evolved in the hydrodynamic stage.
+At particlization, a hadron gas equation of state is used, which includes both charges and corresponding chemical potentials and as such is not limited to isospin symmetric matter.
+In contrast to the baryon and electric charge densities, the strangeness density is set to zero in the hydrodynamic stage, as explained in Sec.~\ref{sec:SMASH-EoS}. \\ The viscous evolution is performed until the medium drops below the predefined critical energy density of $e_\mathrm{crit} = 0.5$ GeV/fm$^3$ and the corresponding freezeout hypersurface is created.
 The latter is constructed dynamically during the hydrodynamical evolution with the \texttt{CORNELIUS} subroutine \cite{Huovinen:2012is}.
 For the sake of quantum number conservation in the subsequent particlization process, it is important that the thermodynamical properties of the hypersurface elements match those of the \smsh hadron resonance gas \cite{Schafer:2021rfk}.
 The \smsh equation of state is thus used to re-calculate the temperature and chemical potentials at each element.
 It is introduced in Sec.~\ref{sec:SMASH-EoS}.
 The hydrodynamical evolution terminates once all cells have dropped below the critical energy density $e_\mathrm{crit} = 0.5$ GeV/fm$^3$.
 An energy density criterion results in a reasonable transition region in the QCD phase diagram.
 For a more detailed introduction into \vhlle as well as its initialization from an external particle list, the reader is referred to \cite{Karpenko:2013wva, Karpenko:2015xea}.